 Alpha Sigma Tau (ΑΣΤ)

-Alpha Sigma Tau’s first chapter was founded on November 4, 1899 and has grown to include over 85 collegiate chapters and colonies and over 40 alumnae associations nationwide.
-The Beta Tau Chapter of Alpha Sigma Tau was established at this campus on April 12, 1975 and has since initiated 450 women into the sisterhood.
-Before extension, we were Beta Tau, a local sorority founded in 1969.
-Today, we pride ourselves in being the only sorority on campus which is part of the National Panhellenic Conference.
-We are a diverse group with a common dedication to advancing our members, serving our communities, building lifelong friendships, and fulfilling the purpose of our sorority.
-To find out more information about us or our upcoming events, visit the Alpha Sigma Tau (ΑΣΤ) website.
+Alpha Sigma Tau’s first chapter was founded on November 4, 1899, and has grown to include over 85 collegiate chapters and colonies and over 40 alumnae associations nationwide.
+The Beta Tau Chapter of Alpha Sigma Tau was established at this campus on April 12, 1975, and has since initiated over 600 women into the sisterhood.
+Today, Alpha Sigma Tau prides itself in being the only sorority on campus that is part of the National Panhellenic Conference.
+They are a diverse group with a common dedication to advancing our members, serving our communities, building lifelong friendships, and fulfilling the purpose of our sorority.
+Alpha Sigma Tau’s mission is to empower women to excel in life.
+Through their values of graciousness, respect, intellect, connections, and excellence, the sisters of Alpha Sigma Tau are consistently motivating each other to be the best versions of themselves in academic and real-world settings.

 Kappa Delta Phi NAS (ΚΔΦ N.A.S.)